WeiJieQiang/WeiJieQiang.github.io/pages/about.md

 at KTH Royal Institute of Technology.

-Jieqiang received a BS in [mathematics](http://math.qfnu.edu.cn/) in 2008, from Qufu Normal
-University, China, and a
-Master in [mathematics](http://math.english.bnu.edu.cn/) in 2011, from The Department of Mathematics of Beijing Normal University; his PhD advisor was
+Jieqiang received a BS in [mathematics](http://math.qfnu.edu.cn/) in 2008, from Qufu Normal University, China, and a Master in [mathematics](http://math.english.bnu.edu.cn/) in 2011, from The Department of Mathematics of Beijing Normal University; He obtained his PhD degree from Johann Bernoulli Institute for Mathematics and Computer Science, [University of Groningen](https://www.rug.nl/) in 2016.3. under supervision of Prof.
 [Arjan van der Schaft](http://www.math.rug.nl/arjan/).
 He is a postdoctoral fellow with [Karl Henrik Johansson](https://people.kth.se/~kallej/) and [Henrik Sandberg](https://people.kth.se/~hsan/) at the
 [KTH ROYAL INSTITUTE OF TECHNOLOGY](https://www.kth.se/en).

-Karl is an applied statistician focusing on problems in genetics and genomics &ndash; particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
-The latter is often called &ldquo;QTL mapping.&rdquo; A QTL is a _quantitative trait locus_ &ndash; a genetic locus that influences a quantitative trait.
-Recently he has been focusing on the development of interactive data visualizations for high-dimensional genetic data;
+Jieqiang is an engineer and applied mathematician focusing on problems in automatic control and robotics; particularly the multi-robot systems (unmaned vehicles, autonomous surface vehicles, etc).
+Theorectically, these topics sit in the domain of geometric and adaptive control.
+Closely related applications include area exploration, marine technology, transportation, etc. Recently he has been focusing on the development of interactive data visualizations for high-dimensional genetic data;
 see his [R/qtlcharts package](http://kbroman.org/qtlcharts) and
 his [D3 examples](http://www.biostat.wisc.edu/~kbroman/D3).